 This disastrous episode of the city’s history is thankfully part of the past.

-Aigues-Mortes is today a town of nearly 10,000 inhabitants, laid around the Place Saint-Louis, the old city square.
+The city has a population of nearly 10,000 inhabitants, and is laid around the Place Saint-Louis, the old city square.

 The city is connected to the Mediterranean through the Canal du Grau-du-Roi, but is still nestled behind its medieval walls.